allbackoff/cashman-atm/README.md

 To check withdrawal, first you should have a initialized session.

 Then you can send the POST request with just a number to `/atm/withdraw/`

+The result of this operation will be presented as a JSON with combination of banknotes which sum up to the requested amount.

 During both deposit and withdrawal transactions, application will use the latest session present.